-Since the October 2007 GHGIRT report, the United States, together with the European Communities (EC), have submitted a ground-breaking proposal as part of the WTO Doha Round negotiations to increase global trade in and use of environmental goods and services, including GHGIRTs.
+Concerning relevant multilateral activities, the United States continues to exercise leadership within the World Trade Organization in pushing for increased liberalization of global trade in environmental goods and services, including GHGIRTs.
+As noted in last year's report, the United States, together with the European Communities (EC), submitted a ground-breaking proposal in 2007 as part of the WTO Doha Round negotiations to increase global trade in and use of environmental goods and services, including GHGIRTs.
 The proposal lays the foundation for an innovative new environmental goods and services agreement (EGSA) in the WTO and would include a commitment by all WTO Members to remove barriers to trade in a specific set of climate-friendly technologies.
-The initiative was prompted by President Bush's initiative earlier this year to seek an agreement with major economies on a new international climate agreement.
-The proposal underscores the importance of liberalizing trade in environmental goods and services in parallel by recognizing, for the first time, how the market works in this sector - how goods are bundled with services.
-For example, designing more energy efficient buildings can require consulting, design and construction services, as well as solar panels for heating.
+The United States is also continuing its efforts in APEC to build awareness and promote trade liberalization of environmental goods and services (EGS) in APEC through its new EGS work program.